kunleihe/omscs-cs6250-exam-notes/lesson6.md

     - Accept phase: inputs that receive multiple grants *randomly* pick an output to send to.
     - In the subsequent rounds, the algorithm repeats by having each input send to n-1 outputs.
 - Describe FIFO with tail drop.
-    - Packets enter a router on input links.
+    - This is the simplest method for router scheduling.
+Packets enter a router on input links.
 They are then looked up using the address lookup component which gives the router the output link number The switching system within the router then places the packet in the corresponding output port.
 First-in, first-out.
 If the output link buffer is completely full, incoming packets to the tail of the queue are dropped.
 Fast scheduling decision, but potential loss
 - What are the reasons for making scheduling decisions more complex than FIFO?
     - Router support for congestion
     - Providing Quality of Service (QoS) guarantees to flows